Strict scrutiny: Applicability

-Legal scholars, including judges and professors, often say that strict scrutiny is "strict in theory, fatal in fact" since popular perception is that most laws subjected to the standard are struck down.
-However, an empirical study of strict scrutiny decisions in the federal courts found that laws survive strict scrutiny more than 30% of the time.
-In one area of law, religious liberty, laws that burden religious liberty survived strict scrutiny review in nearly 60% of cases.
-However, a discrepancy was found in the type of religious liberty claim, with most claims for exemption from law failing and no allegedly discriminatory laws surviving.
-See also the cases cited below, however; several appear to permit the exemption from laws based upon religious liberty.
+Legal scholars, including judges and professors, often say that strict scrutiny is "strict in theory, fatal in fact", since popular perception is that most laws subjected to the standard are struck down.
+Sandra Day O'Connor explicitly denied this in Adarand Constructors, Inc. v.
+Peña in 1995, and an empirical study of strict scrutiny decisions in the federal courts found that laws survive strict scrutiny more than 30% of the time.
+In one area of law, religious liberty, laws that burden religious liberty survived strict scrutiny review in nearly 60% of cases; however, a discrepancy was found in the type of religious liberty claim, with most claims for exemption from law failing and no allegedly discriminatory laws surviving.

 Harvard law professor Richard Fallon Jr. has written that rather than being neatly applied, under strict scrutiny, "interpretation is more varied than is often recognized", a view that has been acknowledged by U.S. Supreme Court Justice Clarence Thomas (e.g., in his dissent (part III) in Hellerstedt).
 The compelling state interest test is distinguishable from the rational basis test, which involves claims that do not involve a suspect class or fundamental right, but still arise under the Equal Protection Clause or Due Process Clause.

-Presumption of constitutionality doesn't apply under strict scrutiny; the burden to prove the constitutionality of a law shifts to the government lawyers.
+A presumption of constitutionality does not apply under strict scrutiny: the burden to prove the constitutionality of a law shifts to the government lawyers.

 Suspect classification

 The Supreme Court has established standards for determining whether a statute or policy must satisfy strict scrutiny.
 One ruling suggested that the affected class of people must have experienced a history of discrimination, must be definable as a group based on "obvious, immutable, or distinguishing characteristics", or be a minority or "politically powerless".
 The Court has consistently found that classifications based on race, national origin, and alienage require strict scrutiny review.
 The Supreme Court held that all race-based classifications must be subjected to strict scrutiny in Adarand Constructors v.
 Peña, 515 U.S. 200 (1995), overruling Metro Broadcasting, Inc. v.
 FCC (89-453), 497 U.S. 547 (1990), which had briefly allowed the use of intermediate scrutiny to analyze the Equal Protection implications of race-based classifications in the narrow category of affirmative-action programs established by the federal government in the broadcasting field.